The Sinful Messiah

 Koresh and his men increasingly bought and sold guns at gun shows to be prepared for self-defense in the assault that Koresh predicted would occur as part of End time events and to make money to support the members of the community.

 On February 28th, 1993 the ATF conducted an investigation into the possession of illegal firearms and explosives which led to a raid of the groups headquarter at Mount Carmel Center.
 A two-hour gun fight resulted in the deaths of four government agents and six Branch Davidians.

 The ATF failed to raid the ranch and the FBI took over the operation which resulted in a siege lasting 51 days.
 During the siege, the FBI used sleep deprivation tactics, including floodlighting the compound and playing sounds of rabbits being slaughtered.

 On April 19, the last day of the siege, Attorney General Janet Reno approved a final assault on the compound.
 The FBI launched a teargas attack trying to force the remaining members of the group out of the ranch.
 During the attack, three fires broke out and engulfed the ranch.

 Nine of the people located inside the ranch escaped, the rest perished in the inferno.
 Most died of suffocation by carbon monoxide and smoke inhalation, others were crushed to death when the building collapsed.

 The medical examiner reported that five children had been shot, and a three-year-old had been stabbed in the chest.
 The medical examiner believed these deaths were mercy killings by the Branch Davidians trapped in the fire with no escape.

-In total 76 people died that day including 22 children.
+In total, 76 people died that day, including 22 children.
 Koresh died of a gunshot wound to the head.
-It is unclear whether his death was a suicide or homicide.
+It is unclear whether his death was a suicide or a homicide.
 The tragedy came to be known as the Waco massacre.